alecarneiro1993/roshambo-frontend/README.md

 To run this effectively, you will need the backend from [roshambo][roshambo-git].
 Make sure to get a server there up and running.

+Meanwhile, you can run `npm install` to install dependencies.

 ## ESLint and Prettier

 This application uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) as its linter and formatter.